phuocnguyen2201/portfolio_project_php/README.md

 - Below, you will find an example to help you get started.
 Feel free to customize it to match your specific requirements and needs.

-# Project Name - Team Number
+# G6 Portfolio - Team 6

-A brief description of your web development project.
+A portfolio website, with group of student.

 ## Table of Contents
 - [Features](#features)